devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/definition-of-ready.md

 3. It's up to everyone on the team, including the Product Owner, to make sure that non-ready work is refined appropriately.
 4. The recommended DoR for CD is that any story can be completed, either by the team or a single developer, in 2 days or less

 ---

+## Caution: The Hidden Dangers of a Definition of Ready

+A Definition of Ready can easily become a **bureaucratic gate** that undermines agility.
+When treated as a contract or checklist to “pass,” it creates a **false sense of certainty** that complex work rarely allows.
+Teams may delay valuable discovery, reject valuable but ambiguous items, or confuse readiness with completeness.

+Scrum is an **empirical system**, not a linear one.
+The goal of readiness is to create enough shared understanding to begin, **not to eliminate uncertainty**.
+If the Definition of Ready ever stops the flow of learning, it has become part of the problem, not the solution.

+---